Ophthalmology

 Outpatient service

-Our Consultants have a range of sub-speciality expertise and run specialist clinics including:
+Our consultants have a range of sub-speciality expertise and run specialist clinics including:

-• Medical retinal disease
+• Medical retina

 • Uveitis